ExpressionEngine/ExpressionEngine-User-Guide/source/templates/layouts.rst

 Each template on your site can only specify a single layout.
 However, each layout can also use a layout, thus progressively nesting your template.
-For more complex sites this allows you to have a single html wrapper and still take advantage of layouts to build out the different sections of your site.
+For more complex sites this allows you to have a single HTML wrapper and still take advantage of layouts to build out the different sections of your site.